 4. Encourage customers to pay on time.

 Many small businesses have found themselves in difficult circumstances, or have even gone out of business, when they were afraid to call out important clients who constantly drag out payments.
 “It’s a simple thing to get accounting software and monitor your working capital,” says Dr. Rebel A. Cole, a professor of finance at DePaul University in Chicago.”But that won’t matter if you don’t follow up when people fall behind.”
-To improve cash flow, the Small Business Administration suggests offering a discount for cash on delivery or taking credit cards over the phone.
+To improve cash flow, consider offering a discount for cash on delivery or taking credit cards over the phone.

-5. Working capital isn’t only for your down periods.
+5. It isn’t only for your down periods.

-Many seasonal or cyclical businesses only focus on working capital during seasons when sales are down.
+Many seasonal or cyclical businesses only focus on cash flow during seasons when sales are down.
 Smart companies monitor tools and financing practices that keep good working capital practices year-round, which can lessen the impact of the down periods.
 “If you only worry about working capital when you’re cash-strapped, you will become cash-strapped,” Cole says.